framedsc/Sitesource/markdown/GeneralGuides/universal_unity_freecam.md

 ## HUD toggle and more

 The UUF does not come with a way to hide HUDs.
-The best way is through a Unity inspector like [Runtime Unity Editor](https://github.com/ManlyMarco/RuntimeUnityEditor) (Mono) or [Unity Explorer](https://github.com/sinai-dev/UnityExplorer) (Mono/IL2CPP).
+The best way is through a Unity inspector like [Unity Explorer](https://github.com/sinai-dev/UnityExplorer) (Mono/IL2CPP) or [Runtime Unity Editor](https://github.com/ManlyMarco/RuntimeUnityEditor) (Mono).
+We recommend the `Unity explorer` over the `Runtime Unity Editor` because it's "easier" to use.

-Besides being able to toggle HUDs these inspectors would allow you to modify a lot of the game objects properties, like moving the position of light sources, turning off postprocessing effects or hiding characters entirely.
+Besides being able to toggle HUDs these inspectors would allow you to modify a lot of the game objects' properties, like moving the position of light sources, turning off postprocessing effects, or hiding characters entirely.
 You may also find the camera in some cases, which is useful when FoV control (or the whole freecamera) isn't supported.
 This will be expanded in the Advanced section in the future.

 These unity inspectors also come with a button to change the game's velocity, like the mono plugin explained in the `Mono: BepInEx` section, so it's very handy for IL2CPP games.